Mekhlabhishek/Test1/book/chapter-3.md

 ## Use selenium as a service

-The last part of this chapter is to make sure that your `package.json` file contains correct values.
-At this moment your `package.json` file should look like this (but version of dependencies might differ).
+The last part of this chapter is to verify our `package.json` file.
+At this moment our `package.json` file should look like this (but version of dependencies might differ).

 ```js
 {